Out-Law Guide 6 min. read

 Tax charges can also arise on the REIT if:

 REITs are subject to the normal stamp duty land tax rules in relation to property transactions.
 See our Out-Law guide to stamp duty land tax for more information.

 Distributions from a REIT in respect of tax exempt business are known as property income distributions (PIDs).

 UK-resident individuals will be subject to income tax on PIDs at the normal rate of income tax, with a current maximum rate of 45%.
-Corporation taxpayers will be subject to tax on distributions from the REIT at the normal rate of corporation tax rather than being exempt from tax on dividends.
+Corporation taxpayers will be subject to tax on distributions from the REIT at the normal rate of corporation tax (currently 19%, but increasing to 25% from April 2023) rather than being exempt from tax on dividends.
 For both individuals and companies this is higher than the rate of tax paid on dividends, but as the REIT itself will not be subject to tax there should be more income available to distribute.

 Shares in REITs can be held in an ISA, PEP or child trust fund subject to the existing limits and rules for those schemes.

-Investors will be subject to the normal capital gains tax rules in relation to any gains arising on the sale of REIT shares.
-Note that from April 2019, the government is proposing that non-resident REIT investors may be subject to capital gains tax in respect of increases in value of their shares after that date.
+UK investors will be subject to the normal capital gains tax rules in relation to any gains arising on the sale of REIT shares.
+From April 2019, non-resident investors may also be liable to capital gains tax (or corporation tax) on gains arising on the sale of REIT shares.

-Purchases of REIT shares will generally be subject to stamp duty or stamp duty reserve tax at the rate of 0.5%, compared to a top rate of stamp duty land tax of 5% for commercial property investments held directly.
+Purchases of REIT shares will generally be subject to stamp duty or stamp duty reserve tax at the rate of 0.5% of the price paid, compared to a top rate of stamp duty land tax of 5% for commercial property investments held directly.